What Is Actual Malice: Defamation Law Definitions

 Unsatisfied, Sullivan sued for libel.

 Eventually, the case went before the United States Supreme Court.
-SCOTUS’ ultimately was tasked with determining the constitutionality of Alabama’s defamation law.
+SCOTUS’ ultimately weighed the constitutionality of Alabama’s defamation law.
 In a unanimous vote, the Justices ruled in favor of the New York Times because Alabama’s slander and libel statutes didn’t provide enough free speech safeguards.

 To ensure a healthy free press, the justices also declared that “actual knowledge of falsity” must be proven in defamation cases, involving matters of public interest, which are filed by public figures.

 We hope we’ve answered the question: what is actual malice?
-If you still have questions, get in touch here.
+If you still have questions, get in touch.